kennethstarkrl/expo-router-3.4.9-ds-patch/README.md

 You'll want to set the slug param in the options object to the path of your slug file.

-This patch is still backwards compatable so you could have screen compnents outside the map that use the slug file path as the name.
+This patch is still backwards compatable so you could have screen components outside the map that use the slug file path as the name.

 ### **Example useage**
 ```js